Is your kid begging for a scooter?

 - No light feature included.

-This scooter is designed for children ages 8 and up and is a “Parent’s Choice” award winner.
-It’s designed to be super quiet and can reach up to 10 miles per hour.
-The scooter can hold up to 120 pounds.
+It’s designed to be super quiet and can reach up to 15 miles per hour.
+The scooter can hold up to 220 pounds.

-With its two 12-volt batteries, it can last for up to 40 minutes of continuous use on one charge.
+With its two 24-volt batteries, it can last for up to 40 minutes of continuous use on one charge.
 The battery takes around eight hours to charge fully.
 The charger is included.

 The scooter has twist-grip throttle acceleration control as well as a hand-operated front brake.
 To top that off, there’s also a retractable kickstand so it can stay upright when they’re not using it.

-It should be noted that for the motor to start, your child will need to use their feet for kickoff.
+It should be noted that your child will need to use their feet for kickoff for the motor to start.
 Once they reach around 3 miles per hour, they will then push a trigger to engage the motor.

 The front tire is thick and pneumatic while the back tire is made from polyurethane.
 Despite being a bigger scooter, this one can still be folded in half for easy storage.